 What will GUST do for me?

 - Gonzaga students who intend to graduate in four years need to plan their coursework carefully.
 Because of credit-hour requirements for GU degrees, all undergraduates should plan on taking an average of 16 credits (5 - 6 classes) each semester.
-Some majors require an average of 17-18 credits per semester.
+Some majors require an average of 17-18 credits per semester (6 - 7 classes).

 - GUST provides structure and support for you while enrolled in first-year courses, so you can get ahead and potentially lighten your course load during your first full academic year.

-- As a GUST student, you'll live on-campus and take courses during our regularly scheduled Summer Session II.
+- As a GUST student, you'll take courses during our regularly scheduled Summer Session II.
 You will receive academic support services to help you in choosing your courses for both summer session and the fall term.